 Some people complain that the action on the Jasmine is too high for a beginner, but that can be adjusted easily by changing the strings or adjusting the truss rod.

-This is an excellent beginner guitar for kids and teens who want to get their first full sized guitar but aren’t at the point that they are ready to invest a lot of money.
+It is an excellent beginner guitar for kids and teens who want to get their first full-sized guitar but aren’t at the point that they are ready to invest a lot of money.
 The S35 is a great quality budget model with good sound and easy playability for beginners.
 It’s also cheap enough that you don’t have to worry if anything happens to it or if your kids lose interest in learning, yet it is good enough quality that it is enjoyable to play so there is less chance that they will give it up.

 Read More: Best Guitar Books for Kids